walterxie/MEP-tutorial/README.md

 ## Questions

+>
+> 1. What is the abolute mutation rates for three codon positions?
+>
-> In what year did the common ancestor of all RSVA viruses sampled live?
+> 2. In what year did the common ancestor of all RSVA viruses sampled live?
 >    What is the 95% HPD?
+>

 ## Bonus section: Bayesian Skyline plot